BenH11235/VorpalSpyglass/README.md

 Make sure that the server address and port in vorpalconfig.py are correct for your instance of mongodb.

-Run populate_del_dict.py and wait 24 hours for the dictionary to be populated (No, I'm not kidding).
-There is ongoing work to provide a quicker means of obtaining the deletions dictionary.
+Run populate_del_dict.py and wait 24 hours for the dictionary to be populated (yes, seriously).
+We toyed a few times with an alternate approach that would cut down the generation time by using a tweaked variation of a Bloom filter, but ultimately were not able to get a PoC to work.

 ## Usage